-- A. The following documents may be filed on paper and will be scanned into the Electronic Filing System by the District Court Clerk's Office or may be submitted in pdf format only on flash drive or e-mailed to the clerk's office pursuant to LR 5.3, at the option of the Filing User or the court, including the clerk's office: - Administrative records in social security cases and in other administrative review proceedings. - The state court record and other Rule 5 materials in habeas corpus cases filed in 28 U.S.C.
+A. The following documents may be filed on paper and will be scanned into the Electronic Filing System by the Clerk's Office or may be submitted on flash drive or emailed to the Clerk's Office pursuant to LR 5.3, at the option of the Filing User or the Court, including the Clerk's Office:

+- i.
+Administrative records in social security cases and in other administrative review proceedings. - ii.
+The state court record and other Rule 5 materials in habeas corpus cases filed in 28 U.S.C.
 Sections 2254 and 2255 proceedings, but not initial filings.
 See L.R.
-5.3 - iii.
+5.3. - iii.
 All handwritten pleadings. - iv.
 All pleadings and documents filed by pro se litigants who are not registered Filing Users in the Electronic Filing System. - v.
-Affidavits for search and arrest warrants and related documents. - Fed.R.Crim.P.20 and Fed.R.Crim.P.40 documents received from another court. - vii.
+Affidavits for search and arrest warrants and related documents. - vi.
+Fed.
+R. Crim.
+P. 20 and Fed.
+R. Crim.
+P. 40 documents received from another court. - vii.
 Oversize or non-flat items. - viii.
 Motions to file documents under seal and documents filed under seal. - ix.
 Ex parte motions and applications. - x.
 Memoranda, exhibits and attachments to documents which are otherwise permitted for filing, but exceed 5 megabytes in size. - xi.
 Rule 4 executed service of process documents. - xii.
 The state court record filed in 28 U.S.C.
-Section 1446 removal proceedings; and - B. The following documents may be received by the Clerk's Office in criminal cases, either over the counter or by e-mail, but are not filed electronically or otherwise, unless ordered by the court: - i.
+Section 1446 removal proceedings. - B. The following documents may be received by the Clerk's Office in criminal cases, either over the counter or by e-mail, but are not filed electronically or otherwise, unless ordered by the Court: - i.
 Pretrial service reports. - ii.
 Appearance bonds. - iii.
 Psychiatric and psychological reports. - iv.
 Pre-sentencing reports and other documents submitted prior to sentencing. - v.
 Letters from defendants, or on their behalf.

-5. Proposed Orders:
+5. Proposed Orders

 Proposed orders must be transmitted by e-mail to usdcnmi@nmid.uscourts.gov.
 See L.R.
-7.1.b.4.
+7.1(b)(4).
 Proposed orders should not be e-mailed to any other e-mail address or to a particular court employee and should not be filed in the Electronic Filing System.